-- Avoid Chemicals – avoid caffeine, alcohol, nicotine and other chemicals that interfere with sleep 4-6 hours before bedtime.
-Points to note: Smokers actually experience withdrawal as the night progresses.
+- Avoid Chemicals – Avoid caffeine, alcohol, nicotine and other chemicals that interfere with sleep 4-6 hours before bedtime.
+Points to note: Smokers experience withdrawal as the night progresses.
 Some pain relievers contain caffeine.
-Alcohol can help you to fall asleep but after a few hours it acts as a stimulant which is why you can find yourself waking up and generally having a deterioration in the quality of sleep during the night.
-Spicy food can also disrupt your sleep particularly if you are not used to it.
+Alcohol can help you to fall asleep, but after a few hours, it acts as a stimulant which is why you can find yourself waking up and generally having a deterioration in the quality of sleep during the night.
+Spicy food can also disrupt your sleep, particularly if you are not used to it.

 - Exercise regularly as this can help to deepen sleep, but avoid doing any strenuous exercise within 2 hours of bedtime as this can make you too alert.

 - Pre-sleep soother – this might be a bath, a hot drink (e.g. chamomile tea, hot milk), a good book, relaxing music, breathing exercises, using relaxing aromatherapy oils such as lavender, visualising a favourite place, etc. Pre-Sleep Tip – Diaphragmatic breathing: This is about learning to breathe slowly and deeply from the stomach rather than from the upper chest.
 A simple way to see this happen is to lie on your back with a book on your stomach.
 The book will move up and down if you are breathing from the stomach.
-Make relaxation your goal rather than sleep, this way you can take it easy if you don’t fall asleep straight away.
-Remember rest and relaxation still have positive effects on your body and mind.
+Make relaxation your goal rather than sleep; this way, you can take it easy if you don’t fall asleep straight away.
+Remember rest still has a positive effect on your body and mind.

-- Respect Routine – go to sleep when you are really tired, don’t be unrealistic.
-Delay going to bed until the time you go to sleep otherwise you may end up spending more time trying to get to sleep and end up feeling frustrated.
+- Respect Routine – go to sleep when you are exhausted, don’t be unrealistic.
+Delay going to bed until the time you go to sleep; otherwise, you may end up spending more time trying to get to sleep and end up feeling frustrated.
 After 20 minutes of trying, go to another room and do something relaxing.
 Try to get into a routine of going to sleep at the same time every night and waking up at roughly the same time each day.